benmoseley/seismic-simulation-wavenet/README.md

 git clone https://github.com/benmoseley/seismic-simulation-wavenet.git
 ```

-Finally, check your environment is set up correctly by importing the required libraries for this notebook:

 ## Getting started

 A `SeismicWavenet` model can be trained very easily using the following code snippet: